Difference Between Financial Lease vs Operating Lease

 Conclusion

-Operating leases provide greater flexibility to companies since they can replace or update the leased equipment more frequently.
+Therefore, Operating leases provide greater flexibility to companies since they can replace or update the leased equipment more frequently.
+Accounting treatments are also simpler in an operating lease, while administration and maintenance hassles are much less.
 Further, no transfer of ownership means no risk of obsolescence.
-Accounting treatments are also simpler in an operating lease, while administration and maintenance hassles are much less.

-Capital Lease, on the other hand, provides greater tax benefits to the lessee through depreciation and interest expense inclusion in their books.
-Firms in the higher tax bracket are more likely to enter into capital lease agreements rather than operating leases.
+On the other hand, Capital Lease provides greater tax benefits to the lessee by including depreciation and interest expense in their books.
+Firms in the higher tax bracket are more likely to enter capital lease agreements than operating leases.
 The disadvantage of a capital lease over an operating lease is the higher administrative and maintenance costs.

 Recommended Articles

-This has been a guide to the top difference between Financial Lease and Operating Lease.
-Here we also discuss the Financial Lease vs Operating Lease key differences with infographics, and comparison table.
+Though this has been a guide to the top differences between financial and operating leases, here we also discuss the differences with infographics and a comparison table.
 You may also have a look at the following articles –